gonzomir/minimal-share-buttons/readme.txt

 If your theme uses SVG icons, combined into a SVG sprite, and your sprite has icons for Facebook, Twitter, Google+ and LinkedIn, there are two filters you can use to replace the icons, provided by the plugin, with yours.
 The results of the two filters are concatenated with a hash between them and passed through `esc_url` before output.

-Another filter allows maipulation of the array of social networks.
+Another filter allows manipulation of the array of social networks.

 ===msb_sprite_url===